 - Foreign Transactions and Charges.
 Purchases and cash advances made in foreign currencies will be billed in U.S. dollars.
 The conversion rate in U.S. dollars will be either at the government mandated rate or a wholesale currency market rate determined by Visa® for the processing cycle in which the transaction is processed.

 The currency conversion rate used by Visa® on the processing date may differ from the rate that would have been used on the purchase date or cardholder statement posting date.
 The Credit Union has no control over the conversion rate.
-In addition to the conversion rate selected by Visa®, a separate Visa International Service Assessment Fee of 1% is charged to the Credit Union and will also appear as a separate line item on your statement.
+In addition to the conversion rate selected by Visa®, a separate Visa International Service Assessment Fee is charged to the Credit Union and will be charged to your account in the amount disclosed on the Credit Card Initial Disclosure.

 - Unlawful Activity.
 You agree not to use any financial service provided by Travis Credit Union, including without limitation any credit cards, debit cards, loan transactions, or share checking or savings accounts, for any illegal or unlawful purpose.
 Any illegal or unlawful use of Travis Credit Union financial services by you may, at the option of the Credit Union, be deemed an event of default or breach of contract with respect to the service(s) in question and your use of such service(s) may be terminated or restricted.
 You and any co-signers or joint accountholders agree to defend, indemnify and hold Travis Credit Union harmless from and against any and all claims, damages, lawsuits, liabilities, losses, injuries and costs, including attorney’s fees, arising out of, caused by, or related to your unlawful or illegal use of Travis Credit Union financial services.